 Emyr teaches several subjects in the School of Medicine, primarily molecular biology, research methods, and evidence-based medicine.
 He leads two research modules (UM1080 and XY3040) at Level 4 and Level 6 respectively.
 Emyr’s research background is in molecular oncology and computational biology, and he supervises research students at both the undergraduate and postgraduate level.
 His research team currently focuses on computational modelling of molecular cancer signalling pathways.
 Emyr is a Fellow (FHEA) with Advance HE and also holds a PGCTLHE.

-Emyr has published a number of articles pertinent to cancer research, ranging from fundamental in vitro discoveries through to review articles discussing the state of clinical trials, as well as a book chapter for mesothelioma.
+Emyr has published a number of peer-reviewed articles pertinent to cancer research, ranging from fundamental in vitro discoveries through to review articles discussing the state of clinical trials, as well as a book chapter for mesothelioma.
 Whilst most of his efforts have been on leukaemia and mesothelioma, since 2020 there has been increased focus on breast cancer.
 Emyr leads a research team all employing computational approaches to investigate cancer cell signalling and Emyr holds a number of internal and external research collaborations, frequently with The University of Manchester and The University of Salford.
-In addition to this, Emyr has also published a lead author chapter in the 2019 clinical guidebook for mesothelioma.